slumpbuster/BankingApp/Standalone/README.md

 ## Description
 There are two Applications in this Repo:
-1) Create-React-App -> This is a simple Banking Application without security/auth using react and a local json file to create and manage global state.
-2) Standalone -> This is a more complex Banking Application with security/auth using react and connecting to a Mongo DB to create and manage data.
+Complex Banking Application with security/auth using react and connecting to a Mongo DB to create and manage data.
 Includes Jest and Puppeteer Testing and Swagger API documentation.

 ## Purpose
 This was done as an assignment in the MIT course - Full Stack Development with Mern